Why Thomas Frank is exactly the right manager for Tottenham

 ADVERTISEMENT.
 If you sign up to this service we will earn commission.
 This revenue helps to fund journalism across The Independent.

 That is displayed in perhaps the most impressive aspect of this manager search.
 As recently as April, Frank was liked but not near the top of Spurs’ list.
-Now, he’s close to the job itself, having leapt ahead of so many other candidates.
+Now he has leapt ahead of so many other candidates to take the job.
 It is testament to a genuine charisma.

 That feeds into one of the most pertinent questions about Frank, which isn’t how he’ll play, which shouldn’t be too much of a concern.
 It’s how he’ll manage a higher-paid dressing room.